MattMS/my-thoughts/on/describing_projects/README.md

 - Developers use this to know what work must be done.

 - Testers use it to confirm the feature has been implemented properly.

+Using the previous story, the test may be:

 > Given I am a group manager
 > and I am on a user profile page,